 A child should not be 'manhandled'.
 In the event of a child presenting an immediate risk to the health and safety of other children he/she would be restrained using team-teach approved methods by staff who have received appropriate training.
-(All teachers and teaching assistants have regular team teach training)

-Using the restorative approaches children should are encouraged to applicate in a meaningful way to
+(All teachers and teaching assistants were trained in September 2016) Using the restorative approaches children should always apologise in a meaningful way to the other

-Using the restorative approaches children should are encouraged to apologise in a meaningful way to the other party/ies.
+Using the restorative approaches children should always apologise in a meaningful way to the other party/ies.
 Sanction tactfully and praise in public wherever possible.